 Co-locate the storage account in the same region to minimize latency when loading

-Advisor detects whether you're loading from a region that's different from your SQL pool.
-Consider loading from a storage account that's in the same region as your SQL pool to minimize latency when loading data.
+Advisor detects whether you're loading from a region that's different from your dedicated SQL pool.
+Consider loading from a storage account that's in the same region as your dedicated SQL pool to minimize latency when loading data.
 This change will help minimize latency and increase load performance.

 Use a supported Kubernetes version

 Optimize the performance of your Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Database for MariaDB servers